How Are Fitness Studios Handling the Ever-changing COVID-19 Landscape? We Talked with Three Business Owners—Here’s What They Said

 Were you planning to work on a budget for the year?
 Create a business plan for your virtual offerings?
 Get a better understanding of how to use social media (and learn what the heck Tik Tok actually is)?
 Get more proficient in your software?
 If you’re closed, consider it an opportunity to catch up and plan for the future.

 Use your extra time to take online leadership courses and network (virtually, that is) with your peers.
 This is fast-moving and your response will depend on your location, the type of classes/services you offer, and your community make-up.
 Mindbody One gives you the chance to talk with your peers, hear how other business owners are approaching unique situations.

 Encourage your staff to use this time wisely, too.
 They can work on continuing education units (online, of course) and/or create new programming for when their classes are up and running again.

 This is a stressful time: Two final things our business owners wanted us to share

-1. You are not alone.
+1. You're not alone.
 We have thousands of customers who are faced with the same issues you are.
 Talk with your peers in the Mindbody One community.

 2. Health and wellness will be more important than ever before.
-Wellness businesses are a critical epicenter to many communities and provide outlets for consumers to better their mindset, physical and mental health, so we are optimistic about a rapid recovery once public health is no longer a top concern.
+Wellness businesses are a critical epicenter to many communities and provide outlets for consumers to better their mindset, physical and mental health, so we're optimistic about a rapid recovery once public health is no longer a top concern.